 These effects reflect the physiological role of the body's natural ligands and the endocannabinoids responsible for the control of appetite.
 For years, tetrahydrocannabinol (THC) has been known to act as an appetite stimulant.
 Individuals who go through chemotherapy and experience a loss of appetite have swayed towards consuming cannabis strains high in THC as a result.

-Additionally, individuals who suffer from eating disorders like anorexia or who are taking prescription medications that cause a loss of appetite may benefit from THC consumption.
 Recently, another cannabinoid named cannabigerol (CBG) has sparked a lively conversation regarding its appetite-stimulating properties.

 So far, CBG has been credited with stimulating appetites in addition to being non-psychoactive.
 Additionally, research has shown CBG as helpful in reducing inflammation and inhibiting the growth of bacteria or the replication of tumorous cells, according to research published June 2017.

 Although many cannabis strains and cannabinoids act as appetite stimulants, there are other cannabis strains, cannabinoids, and terpenes that act as appetite suppressants.
 According to a study published by the National Institute of Health, it was found that cannabidiol (CBD) may make users less hungry.
 Additional research studies have found that adding CBD to THC reduces the appetite-stimulating effects of the cannabinoid.
 These findings indicate that products like CBD cannabis oil could act better as suppressant appetite made of cannabis as compared to other cannabinoids.